hurben/RNAseqPipeline_SungLab/README.md

 ...

+> DEG_to_VolcanoPlot.r

+Drawing Volcano plots from < deseq2.r > results

 ##### important_examples/
 1. The directory contains how [input_list] should look like.
-2. Simple shell files that shows the command line how to be excecuted.
+2. Shell scripts shows the command line how to be excecuted.

+Important note for [star_aligned.list].
-Note that [star_aligned.list] I am strictly defining "#case" and "#control" to seperate samples for DESeq2.
+I am strictly defining "#case" and "#control" to seperate samples for DESeq2.
 Might change in the future.